Coup attempt underway in Bolivia as president urges people to mobilize against it

 Former President Evo Morales, also in a message on X, denounced the movement of the military in the Murillo square outside the palace, calling it a coup “in the making.”

-María Nela Prada, minister of the presidency and a top Bolivian official, called it an “attempted coup d’etat.”

-“The people are on alert to defend democracy,” she said to local television station Red Uno.

-The leadership of Bolivia’s largest labor union condemned what it called an attempted coup and declared an indefinite strike of social and labor organizations in La Paz in defense of the government.
+The leadership of Bolivia’s largest labor union condemned the action and declared an indefinite strike of social and labor organizations in La Paz in defense of the government.

 The incident was met with a wave of outrage by other regional leaders, including the Organization of American States; Gabriel Boric, the president of neighboring Chile; the leader of Honduras, and former Bolivian leaders.